Najam Sheraz

 Najam Sheraz (Urdu: نجم شیراز) is a Pakistani pop singer and songwriter.

-Early life
+Early life and education

 Najam Sheraz was born in Multan, Pakistan on 2 August 1969.
-He played professional cricket.
+He played professional cricket with future national players including captains of the Pakistan national cricket team Inzamam-ul-Haq and Waqar Younis.
 He graduated from the University of Engineering and Technology, Lahore in civil engineering.

+He has trained under Baba Chahat Hussain, who has played the sarangi for Lata Mangeshkar.

 Music career

-He formed his first band with his elder brothers Booby and Joji called "Brother Rhythm" in 1987.
+He formed his first band with his elder brothers Bobby (Dr. Zubair Adnan) and Joji (Salman Nadeem) called Brother Rhythm when he was 14, while his first band as an adult, Wet Metal, was influenced by Guns 'N' Roses and Bruce Springsteen.
 He attained commercial and critical success with hit singles like In Se Nain, and Eik Larki.
-His first Urdu Nasheed, “Na Tera Khuda Koi Aur Hai” was very popular.
+His first Urdu Hamd Na Tera Khuda Koi Aur Hai (Yeh Moamla Koi Aur Hai) was popular.

+His Punjabi song Mainu Tere Naal, released in 2000, inspired the song Bheege Hont Tere in the 2004 Bollywood movie Murder.
+However, Sheraz remained on good terms with the movie's producer, Mahesh Bhatt, and they eventually collaborated for the film Shaapit (2010).

-His global peace song "Only Love" was selected by International Olympics Committee for the Beijing Olympics 2008 Torch Relay in Islamabad.
+His global peace song Only Love was selected by International Olympics Committee for the 2008 Beijing Olympics Torch Relay in Islamabad.